 Inspect your plants frequently for mealy bugs and scale insects.
 Pests aren't usually a problem indoors, but they can plague garden-grown pineapples.
 Look for ants, as well, as they sometimes herd mealybugs onto plants to farm them.
 A shot of water from the garden hose is enough to dislodge these insect pests.
 If the pests persist, treat the plant with insecticidal soap on a cloudy day.
 Chemical insecticides can be applied as a last resort, but do so carefully if you intend to eat the fruit your plant produces.

 Step 7: Stake Your Pineapple

 Stake your pineapple if the growing fruit becomes top heavy.
 If there is a fear that possums, raccoons or other critters may dine on your pineapple before you can harvest, place a paper bag over the growing fruit to keep animals at bay.

+Harvest your pineapple when the fruit shell changes from light green to a greenish yellow.
+Finish ripening the fruit at room temperature on your counter.
+The pineapple is fully ripened when it turns yellow.
 Pineapple plants will decline in health after producing fruit.
 Don't try to save the plant.
-Instead, concentrate on the small pups growing at its base—these young plants are the next generation.
+Instead, concentrate on the small pups growing at its base as these young plants are the next generation.
 Plant and care for them as you did your initial plant.

 Home is where the heart is, and Michelle frequently pens articles about ways to keep yours looking great and feeling cozy.
 Whether you want help organizing your closet, picking a paint color or finishing drywall, Michelle has you covered.
 If she's not puttering in the house, you'll find her in the garden playing in the dirt.
 Her garden articles provide tips and insight that anyone can use to turn a brown thumb green.
 You'll find her work on Modern Mom, The Nest and eHow as well as sprinkled throughout your other online home decor and improvement favorites.